Meet the National Leaders of Color Fellowship Team

 Josh Ellis

-Josh Ellis is WESTAF’s Grants and Inclusion Manager and supports grant, fellowship, and leadership programs in collaboration with the social responsibility and inclusion team, in addition to the diverse and expansive network of WESTAF allies and partners.
+Josh Ellis is Creative West’s Grants and Inclusion Manager and supports grant, fellowship, and leadership programs in collaboration with the social responsibility and inclusion team, in addition to the diverse and expansive network of Creative West allies and partners.
 Ellis has a proven track record of both local and state grants involvement and community advocacy.
 He served on the Prince William County Arts Council for 2 years raising funds for local arts and planning for annual award ceremonies which recognized local arts organizations and artists in the County; and currently is a part of the Arlington Commission for the Arts, serving on the Equity Committee, drafting lobby letters, and serving on the grants committee contributing to awarding over hundreds of thousands of dollars per year for local arts and culture.
 Along with his council work, he’s met with DC councilmembers and Arts Policy and Advocacy leaders to discuss intersections between arts and education.

 Ellis has reported on the Nancy Hanks lecture hosted in Washington, DC and participated in the annual Sphinx Conference hosted in Detroit, Michigan.
 His drive for the arts has made it possible for him to work at places such as the John F. Kennedy Center for the Performing Arts, Sewanee Summer Music Festival, and Wolf Trap National Park for the Performing Arts.
 Ellis holds a bachelor’s degree in Music from George Mason University and a master’s in Arts Management from George Mason University.